Managing user accounts¶

 - Last name — last name;

-- Contact email - e-mail;
+- Contact email — email;

-- Access level - access level.
+- Access level — access level within the system;

-tab can be filtered by the following parameters:
+The list of created users can be filtered by the following parameters:

-- Access level - access level;
+- Access level;

-- Is active - sign of an active account;
+- Active — an active account;

 Created accounts can be edited or deleted in the Settings -> Users

-Separating access levels¶
+Separatiion of access levels¶

 Action | User (Viewer) | User (Developer) | User (Owner) | Auditor | Administrator |